Meoweyy/hdb-resale-flat/README.md

 6. Comparing goodness of fit factors across the different models

 # To note:
-PLease download the python file to view it in the JupyterNotebook Environment
+Please download the python file to view it in the JupyterNotebook Environment

 # References:
 - Generic references to code parameters, plotting and EDA: